 Hiring an SEO consultant is the final step of the selection process.
 Once you have identified an SEO consultant that you would like to work with, determine the following:

 - What is the term length for an ongoing relationship?
-As I mentioned above, a six-month initial engagement is usually best for starting a new ongoing relationship with an SEO consultant.
-It will likely take a year to have full confidence that your organic search traffic and leads/revenue are really growing, but six months should provide enough time for you to gauge how well things are working.
+A six-month initial engagement is common for starting a new ongoing relationship with an SEO consultant, however, many consultants offer month-to-month consulting.
+It will take a while to see that your organic search traffic and leads/revenue are really growing, but six months should provide enough time for you to gauge how well things are working.

 - What is the cancellation policy?
 It’s important to have an exit strategy in case the SEO consulting relationship doesn’t work out.
 Even if the SEO consultant is doing a good job, your business may experience financial setbacks that force you to cut your budget.
 While I believe that an SEO consultant should be one of the last resources to let go of in these situations (since Google is often one of the top traffic sources for websites), your financial predicament may force your hand.